 For video resources, recording somewhere with minimal distractions in the background is recommended.
 This ensures more focus on the content you are making.

 It is best to record your audio in a quiet space when outdoor noise is minimal.
 This could be during the morning or the night; depending on where you are.

 It is recommended that you try to record in a smaller space with sound-absorbing materials.
 These materials include: curtains, pillows, quilts and mattresses.
 While these spaces with these materials are likely bedrooms, you could move some of these materials to a different space to create another area for recording.

 In any case, if you are planning to utilise both video and audio, it is best to pick a location where can get the best of both worlds.

-The eLearning team already have a page related to this topic.
+The eLearning team already have a page related to this topic: Video Resources.
 To clarify, in the Training & Guides section, there is advice about how to shoot from your smartphone.

 If you are working with a computer/laptop with no inbuilt webcam, using your smartphone could be a solution for you.
 It is also useful if you feel the resolution from your webcam isn’t as good as you would like it to be.
 See below a video explaining how to enable a phone as a webcam by installing the Iriun app.
 The video demonstrates the full installation process.